Last Updated on March 17, 2026 by Ewen Finser

-Mangomint is a salon and spa management software that focuses on online booking, appointments, client management, and marketing automation.
+Mangomint is a salon and spa management software built to handle online booking, appointments, client management, and marketing automation.
 It has tools to help you manage your staff and inventory, with report generation too.

 Calendar

-The calendar function keeps with the overall tone of the Mangomint App which is cartoonish, anime-adjacent.
-The typography is a little too bubbly to be serious, and just generally looks and feels as though a really peppy HR director created it in an effort to get more involvement from their staff.
+The calendar function keeps with the overall tone of the Mangomint App, which feels cartoonish and a little anime-adjacent.
+The typography is too bubbly to feel especially polished, and overall it generally looks as though a really peppy HR director created it in an effort to get more involvement from their staff.

-That said, the functions of the calendar are fine but I don’t like that all appointments for each employee are in the same color.
+That said, the actual calendar functions are fine. my bigger issues is that all appointments for each employee appear in the same color.

-The color functions for Mangomint are designated based on confirmed versus unconfirmed appointments, and time blocks.
-Boulevard, by comparison, does single colors for each employee so when you glance at a calendar, you can see the multi-colored columns.
+Mangomint uses color to distinguish confirmed versus unconfirmed appointments, and time blocks.
+Boulevard, by comparison, gives each employee their own color, so when you glance at a calendar, the different columns are much easier to sort visually.

 Express Booking

-One of their core booking features is the “Express Booking” option that pops up at the bottom of each appointment you make.
+One of Mangomint’s core booking features is the “Express Booking” option that pops up at the bottom of each appointment you make.

-The Express Booking feature can be customized such that it sends a link to customers to review their scheduled appointment.
-Customers have a time limit (you can change that anywhere between 30 minutes and 30 days) to confirm, and if they don’t confirm, the appointment expires.
+The Express Booking feature can be customized so it sends a link to customers to review their scheduled appointment.
+Customers have a time limit, which you can set anywhere between 30 minutes to 30 days, to confirm it.
+If they don’t confirm, the appointment expires.

-With this feature though, you can toggle to “require a credit card” be added to their file or one on file be used, and toggle to “require a deposit” in a specific amount in order to complete the booking.
-The deposit amount can be edited by percentage or dollar figure which is a nice way to encourage customers to keep their appointments instead of flaking on you last minute.
+With this feature though, you can also toggle on a setting that requires a credit card be added to their file, or uses one already on file.
+Another toggle requires a deposit in a specific amount in order to complete the booking.
+The deposit amount can be edited by percentage or dollar amount, which is a nice way to encourage customers to keep their appointments instead of flaking on you last minute.

 Clients

-As you move from left to right along the header, the Mangomint app takes you to your “clients” section where the focus is on client management.
+As you move from left to right along the header, the Mangomint app takes you to the “Clients” section, where the focus is supposed to be on client management.

-I’ll be honest, this is where the previous Easter-barf color scheme turns 80’s/90s with its darker hues.
-What I can’t figure out is what determines the colors assigned to each client.
+I’ll be honest, this is where the previous Easter-barf color scheme turns 80s/90s with the darker hues.
+I still was unable to figureout what determines the colos assigned to each client, which feels random more than helpful.

 When you click on the client profile, the scene doesn’t improve much.

-I was really disappointed in how little Mangomint had under the client profiles especially when client management was touted as one of their key selling points.
+I was genuinely disappointed by how little Mangomint offers inside its client profiles, especially when client management is touted as one of the platform’s key selling points.

 Client Profiles

-You have basic info like a timeline of their booked services, saved credit cards, and any memberships they have.
-There is a message section, and any message you send will populate under the corresponding “messages” tab along the header, but there isn’t a separate section for professional note taking, photos, or forms.
+Inside the client profile, you get the basics: a timeline of booked services, saved credit cards, and any memberships tied to the account.
+There’s also a message section, and any message you send will populate under the corresponding “Messages” tab along the header.
+What you don’t get is a dedicated place for professional note taking, photos, or forms.

-What you get instead is a small box in which to type your notes for the day (think: a tweet) and then it gets saved to a client “timeline”.
-So if you want to see what Evelyn has had done before, what colors a stylist used, you had better pray to all the gods out there that the stylist took the time to type it all out in the notes, and then pray you have equal time to scroll through the customer feed to find those notes.
-It is akin to stalking the woman who left a suggestive comment on a photo your ex posted.
-Feels a bit creepy and time consuming, and like you should only be doing it under your blankets at 3am in the dark.
+Instead, Mangomint gives you a small notes box for each visit, and those notes get saved to the client “timeline.”
+So if you want to see what Evelyn had done last time, what colors a stylist used, you had better pray to all the gods out there that the stylist took the time to type it all out in the notes, and then pray you have equal time to scroll through the customer feed to find those notes.

-There are lots of better options out there for client management as far as I’ve seen, particularly Boulevard.
-Boulevard’s client portal is very thorough and professional, with dedicated sections for things like:
+There are lots of better options out there for client management, at least from what I’ve seen, particularly Boulevard.
+Boulevard’s client portal feels much more thorough and professional, with dedicated sections for things like:

 - Allergies